-- Credit / debit card online, via phone or in person (see below) - Bank Transfer (see below) - International Funds Transfer In your own currency (see below) - Instalment by a method agreed by the college (see below) - GBP (£) Sterling bankers' draft - By bringing a letter authorising the College to invoice a sponsor (see below)
+- Credit / debit card online, via phone or in person (see below) - Bank Transfer (see below) - International Funds Transfer In your own currency (see below) - Instalment by a method agreed by the college (see below) - By bringing a letter authorising the College to invoice a sponsor (see below)

-If arrangements to pay tuition fees are not made by the student at enrolment/reenrolment, the College will subsequently make every effort to remind students that fees are due by e-mail; however, these are reminders only and students are contractually responsible for paying fees on time whether e-mails are received or not.
+If arrangements to pay tuition fees are not made by the student at enrolment/reenrolment, the College will subsequently make every effort to remind students that fees are due by email; however, these are reminders only and students are contractually responsible for paying fees on time whether emails are received or not.
 Please note that emails will be sent to a student's Goldsmiths email account.